Arthur Unegbe

 Arthur Chinyelu Unegbe was a Nigerian military officer who was QuarterMaster-General, Army Headquarters, Lagos on January 15, 1966, the day of Nigeria's first coup.
+Unegbe is from Ozubulu a major town in Anambra state.

 Unegbe enlisted in the army in 1955, attended Sandhurst and was commissioned a year later along with Patrick Anwunah, Yakubu Gowon, Alexander Madiebo and Mike Okwechime.

 He obtained further training at the Pakistan Command and Staff College, Quetta, Pakistan, coursemates of Unegbe included Hilary Njoku and Maimalari.
 After his return from Pakistan, he became commander of a tactical unit in Kano, the 5th Battalion.
 The unit was called upon to quell riots caused by partisan agitation in the Benue valley.